bcgov/platform-developer-docs/DRAFT-app-resource-quota.md

 For the previous example, the total would then be `2 + (3+3+3+9+4)/1000 = 2.022` CPU cores of actual CPU consumption.

-**Q: Is there an easy way to use `oc` to get the current value of CPU Requests allowed for the project currently logged into with `oc`?**
-A: Certainly.
-The following one-liner will display the current value of CPU requests as currently allotted for the current project.
+You can use `oc` to get the current value of CPU requests allowed for the current project logged in with `oc`.
+Use the following command to show the current value of CPU requests allotted for the current project:

 ```bash
 oc get quota compute-long-running-quota -o=custom-columns=Requests:.status.used."requests\.cpu"
 ```

-Example output of the above, the `m` at the end again means millicores, so dividing the number by 1000 tells us the current project per this example has a total allotted CPU Requests value of 14.5 CPU cores.
+You'll get the following output:
 ```console
 Requests
 14500m
 ```
+Divide the number by 1000.
+The CPU requests value is 14.5 CPU cores.

-## Jenkins Resource Configuration Recommendations
+## Jenkins resource configuration

-Tuning the resources of Jenkins deployments can have a large effect on the available resources of the platform.
-As of writing, Jenkins accounts for the largest user of CPU Requests and Limits on the platform.
-Recent analysis has indicated:
+Tuning the resources of Jenkins deployments can have a large effect on available resources of the platform.
+Jenkins accounts for the largest user of CPU requests and limits on the platform.
+Recent analysis indicates the following:

-- **15-25% of CPU Requests** on the platform are related to Jenkins
+- **15% to 25% of CPU requests** on the platform are related to Jenkins
-- **7% of the CPU Requests** are actually used, on average, over 1 day
+- **7% of the CPU requests** are actually used, on average, over one day
-- **10% or More CPU Requests** for the overall platform can be saved by tuning Jenkins resources
+- **10% or more CPU requests** for the overall platform can be saved by tuning Jenkins resources

-### Recommended Configuration
+### Recommended configuration

-Based on the performance testing details below, the following recommendations are suggested for Jenkins deployments:
+The Platform Services team recommends the following for Jenkins deployments:

-- CPU Request: 100m
+- **CPU request**: 100 m
-- CPU Limit: 1000m (May vary depending on usage)
+- **CPU limit**: 1000 m (may vary depending on usage)
-- Memory Request: 512M
+- **Memory request**: 512 Mi
-- Memory Limit: 1-2GB (May vary depending on usage)
+- **Memory limit**: 1 to 2 Gi (may vary depending on usage)

-On a typical Jenkins deployment, the following snippet could be used if you are editing the yaml:
+On a typical Jenkins deployment, you can use the following snippet if you're editing the yaml:

 ```YAML
         resources: